In Class 3, we have Miss Gillin as our class teacher. In Class 4, we have Miss Gronow as our class teacher.

 As we are focusing on developing the children’s independence and sense of responsibility, please remind your child that they are responsible for looking after their belongings.
 We thank you for your continued support with this.

-Your child’s homework will be uploaded onto the school website every Thursday.
+Your child’s homework tasks will be uploaded onto Seesaw every Thursday.
 This will usually include a set of weekly spellings and another piece of homework (which will be either maths or English based), to be completed for the following Wednesday.
+Maths homework will be completed on MyMaths and English based homework will be completed on LiteracyPlanet.

 In school, your child will have a spelling test every Wednesday morning and will be tested on the spellings that they have been learning that week.